mmistakes/made-mistakes-jekyll/src/_posts/articles/2014-04-01-inspiring-faces.md

 ---
-title: "Inspiring Faces Want to Know"
+title: "Inspiring faces want to know"
 excerpt: "Finding inspiration from the faces of strangers on Sktchy for iOS."
 image:
   path: &image /assets/images/sktchys-of-me-feature.jpg